Quick Start Guide

 Manual GNSS Processing

 When the correct settings are applied, GRYFN Processing Tool will automatically call Qinertia or POSPac to process SBG or Applanix GNSS data through their command line tools in the background.
-However, should the user wish to process GNSS data manually, a brief overview of the workflow is described in the table below.
+However, should the user wish to process GNSS data manually, a brief overview of the workflow is described in the tables below.
 For in-depth explanations on specific settings, parameters, and customizations, please see the relevant documentation from the sensor manufacturer.

 Prior to manually processing GNSS data, ensure GRYFN's custom export formats have been placed in the necessary directories.
 Please see the Settings page.